bcpxqz/node-hbase-docs/src/md/api/index.md

 ## Installing HBase

-We found the cloudera distribution to be the easiest way to get started.
-If you run Ubuntu, Debian or RedHat, the packages are integrated with apt-get and yum.
-However, desptite respecting the Unix conventions, we found the installation quite inconvient, having constantly to search for config, bin, data files all dispatched over the filesystem.
-For this reason, we usually download the packages from `http://archive.cloudera.com/cdh/3/` and install each of them manually inside a single folder.
-At minimum, you'll need to install hadoop and hbase.
+Downloading the [Cloudera CDH](https://www.cloudera.com/downloads/quickstart_vms.html) or [Hortonworks HDP](https://hortonworks.com/products/sandbox/) sandboxs are the easiest way to get started.
+If you run Ubuntu, Debian or RedHat, those two distributions provide packages integrated with apt-get and yum.
+It is also possible to download the binaries from the [official website](http://hbase.apache.org/).

 ## Starting HBase